|

 - Contempt

 - Disobeying a court order when a person has the ability to comply.
-(E.g., a knowing failure to pay child support in compliance with a court order)
+(E.g., a knowing failure to pay child support, in violation of a court order which commands payment.)

 - Default